NASA-PDS/registry/docs/source/admin/create_reg.rst

 Check that indices were created
 ===============================

-To check that registry indices were created, call the following Elasticsearch REST API: http://localhost:9200/_cat/indices?v
+To check that registry indices were created, call the following OpenSearch REST API: http://localhost:9200/_cat/indices?v

-Update Elasticsearch URL and pass user name and password if needed.
+Update OpenSearch URL and pass user name and password if needed.

 .. code-block:: bash